georust/rinex/README.md

 :heavy_minus_sign: No restrictions: file names do not have to follow naming conventions.

+## Known weaknesses :warning:

+- For old files generated prior January 01 2000:
+if year is encoded on two digits, they get falsely shifted into the 21st century.
+For instance, "95" becomes "2095".
+Other than that, data is correctly parsed.

+- Glonass Time Scale is not known to this day.
+We cannot parse and apply system time corrections from other time scales into the glonass time scale.

 ## Record

 High level operations can be performed on RINEX records and